ColdBox/coldbox-platform/ApplicationTemplate/handlers/tests/readme.txt

 Unit Testing for Event Handlers

-The following test cases have been created for testing of event handlers.
+The following test cases have been created for testing of event handlers, please note that the controller created is the ColdBox's testcontroller.

-One of the caveats you have to be aware about is that if an event handler produces a RELOCATION via setNextEvent()  Your unit tests will fails.
+The code speaks for itself.
+Just make sure you base your tests on the baseTest.cfc

-Therefore, in event handler unit tests, please only tests handlers that do not relocate or make sure that they do not relocate when unit testing.
-If not, YOU WILL RECEIVE ERRORS.
+Structure:

-That is the only issue that I know about know.
-Enjoy your unit testing.
+AllTests.cfc - Test Suite for all test cases cases/baseTest.cfc - The base test case that all event handlers need to inherit from cases/ehGeneralTest.cfc - The test case for the ehGeneral.cfc handler cases/ehMaintTest.cfc - The test case for the ehMain.cfc handler